 It is better to remove cache files in each folder, instead of the cache folders themselves, to avoid any errors.
 So, if you want to remove all cache files, you have to remove items in folders one by one.

-ClearDisk is cache cleaner application.
+ClearDisk is an easy cache cleaner.
+The app allows you to complete MacBook cache reset with just two clicks.
 Besides caches, it scans Language Resources, Logs, Downloads and Trash and allows you to get rid of unnecessary items.
-It takes 1.6MB and supports OS X 10.8 or later.
-Complete these simple steps to clear cache with this MacBook cleanup utility:

 - Launch ClearDisk.